-Do a "pop-up shop" instead of investing in an entirely new store.
+Consider doing a pop-up shop instead of investing in an entirely new store.
 A limited-edition pop-up store creates buzz and immediacy and makes shopping a must-attend event.
 Talk to local chambers of commerce to see if any spaces are available on a short-term basis.
 You can even take over an existing space on a day it is closed.
 Some pop-up restaurants have gone on to become full-time establishments.

 5. Stay top of mind.